deepin-community/debhelper/doc/PROGRAMMING.md

   `debian/package.filename`, and (until compat 15) `debian/filename`
   is also allowable for the `$dh{MAINPACKAGE}`.
 If the file does not exist, nothing is returned.

+  Since debhelper/13.17, if the first argument is a hashref, it is taken to be configuration parameter (`$opts`).
+This hashref can have the following keys:

+    * `named`: If set to a truth value, the `pkgfile` can have a `name` segment.
+This is only useful if it ever makes sense to have multiple files for the same package.
+This ties to the `--name` parameter for the lookup though `--name` can still be used when this is set to `false`.
+The default is `false` at compat 14+ and `true` for earlier compat levels.

+    * `support-architecture-restriction`: When set to a truth value, the `pkgfile` can have an architecture restriction.
+The is only useful if the contents can reasonably be architecture specific.
+      The default is `false` at compat 14+ and `true` for earlier compat levels.

   If the *entire* behavior of a command, when run without any special options, is determined by the existence of 1 or more pkgfiles,